BrockHerion/brockherion.dev/src/pages/blog/posts/build-bulletproof-react-forms-with-zod-and-react-hook-form.md

 permalink: "https://brockherion.dev/blog/posts/build-bulletproof-react-forms-with-zod-and-react-hook-form"
 ---

 If you've ever built a form in React before, you know how painful it can be.
 Trying to manage every part of a form on your own can be tedious.
 You have to deal with input changes, errors, validation, and so much more.
 This is where Zod and React Hook Form come into the picture.
-Using these two libraries in combination let you build forms without all the pain.
-In this article, we'll look at what Zod and React Hook form do and how to use them together.
+Using these two libraries in combination lets you build forms without all the pain.
+In this article, we'll look at what Zod and React Hook Form do and how to use them together.

 ## What is Zod?

 Zod is a TypeScript-first schema creation and validation library.
 A schema can be anything from a simple string to complicated object.
 It lets you define how your data should look and behave.
-From Zod's own documentation,
+From Zod's documentation,

 > Zod is designed to be as developer-friendly as possible.
 The goal is to eliminate duplicative type declarations.
 With Zod, you declare a validator once and Zod will automatically infer the static TypeScript type.
 It's easy to compose simpler types into complex data structures.